jerilseb/context-collector/README.md

 ## How it Works

+Context Collector offers two main ways to capture content:

+**1. Single Capture Mode (Quick Copy):**
+    *   Click the extension icon and press "Single Capture".
+    *   The selection mode activates immediately on the current page.
+    *   Hover your mouse – selectable content blocks will get a red outline.
+    *   Click the desired block.
+The converted Markdown is **instantly copied to your clipboard**.
+    *   A confirmation toast will appear.

+**2. Multi-Select Accumulation Mode:**
-1.  **Start Collection:** Click the extension icon and press "Start Collecting".
-This activates the collection mode.
+    *   **Start Collection:** Click the extension icon and press "Start Collecting".
+This activates collection mode.
-2.  **Activate Selection:** Navigate to a webpage and press the hotkey (`Alt+Z` by default).
+    *   **Activate Selection on a Page:** Navigate to a webpage and press the hotkey (`Alt+Z` by default, configurable via `chrome://extensions/shortcuts`).
-3.  **Select Content:** Hover your mouse over the page – selectable content blocks will get a red outline.
-Click the block you want to add.
-A confirmation toast will appear.
+    *   **Select Content:** Hover to highlight (red outline) and click the block you want to add.
+A confirmation toast ("Content added to collection") will appear.
-4.  **Collect More:** Repeat steps 2 & 3 on the same or different pages to add more content to your collection.
-Each snippet includes its source URL.
+    *   **Collect More:** Repeat the "Activate Selection" and "Select Content" steps on the same or different pages to add more content.
+    *   **Processing:** Selected content is added to a queue.
+If AI processing is enabled in Options, each snippet is processed in the background.
+The popup will show a "Processing items..." status.
-5.  **Finish & Copy:** When done, click the extension icon again and press "Stop Collecting & Copy".
-All collected content (formatted as Markdown) is copied to your clipboard.
+    *   **Finish & Copy:** When done, click the extension icon again and press "Stop Collecting & Copy".
+All collected and processed content (formatted as Markdown) is copied to your clipboard.

+**During Selection (Either Mode):**
-Press `Esc` anytime during the selection process (step 3) to cancel selecting from the current page.
+*   Press `Esc` anytime to cancel the active selection process on the current page.
+A "Selection cancelled" toast will appear.
+*   Configure AI processing (OpenAI/Gemini), API keys, and other preferences via the "Options" button in the popup.

 ## Key Features

-*   **Multi-Select Accumulation:** Collect content from various elements across multiple pages.
+*   **Multi-Select Accumulation:** Collect content from various elements across multiple pages and consolidate them.
+*   **Single Capture Mode:** Instantly capture a single selected element directly to your clipboard.
-*   **Visual Element Selection:** Easily identify and select content blocks with hover highlighting.
+*   **Visual Element Selection:** Easily identify and select content blocks with intuitive hover highlighting (red outline).
+*   **Advanced Markdown Conversion:**
-*   **Automatic Markdown Conversion:** Converts common HTML (headings, lists, code blocks, tables, bold/italics) to clean Markdown.
+    *   Converts common HTML (headings, lists, bold/italics, blockquotes) to clean Markdown.
-*   **Source Tracking:** Automatically adds the source URL for each collected snippet.
+    *   Specialized conversion for tables.
+    *   Intelligent code block conversion, including attempts at language detection and removal of line numbers.
+*   **Optional AI-Powered Processing:**
+    *   Leverage OpenAI (e.g., GPT models) or Google Gemini to automatically clean, refine, and improve the collected Markdown.
+    *   Configurable API keys, model selection, custom system prompts, processing timeout, and maximum parallel requests via the Options page.
+*   **Content Processing Queue:** Selected content items are queued and processed efficiently, with status updates in the popup.
+*   **Smart Element Ignoring:** Intelligently skips common non-content elements like scripts, navigation bars, and advertisements based on tags, classes, or attributes.
+*   **User-Friendly Controls & Feedback:**
-*   **Simple Controls:** Easy start/stop via the popup and hotkey activation.
+    *   Simple start/stop collection and single capture via the extension popup.
+    *   Hotkey (`Alt+Z` by default, configurable) to activate selection mode on any page.
+    *   Press `Esc` to cancel the current selection process.
+    *   Informative toast notifications for actions (e.g., "Content added," "Copied to clipboard," "Selection cancelled").
-*   **Clipboard Ready:** Copies the final compiled Markdown with one click.
+*   **Clipboard Ready:** Copies the final compiled and processed Markdown with one click from the popup.
-*   **Configurable Hotkey:** Change the keyboard shortcut via Chrome's extension shortcuts page (chrome://extensions/shortcuts).
+*   **Options Page:** Access and configure AI processing settings, API keys, and other preferences.

 ## Installation (Development/Testing)